ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Because who got time to register parameter names and all of their typeMaps</blockquote>

 <h3>4.
-Navigate Early Development | Simplify Data Storage - <a href="https://medium.com/@jtbsorensen/navigate-early-development-simplify-data-storage-c76013878cb4" target="_blank" rel="noopener noreferrer">link</a></h3>
+What’s New in React Native 0.76: Performance, Style, and DevTools Boost with Examples - <a href="https://medium.com/@hamzailyas/whats-new-in-react-native-0-76-performance-style-and-devtools-boost-with-examples-a8ac8d2e505c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jan-Terje Sørensen`**
+✍️ **posted by `Hamza Ilyas`**

-<blockquote>You’re full of fresh ideas and ready to start developing your new application.
-You have a vision for the features you want to implement and…</blockquote>
+<blockquote>React Native 0.76 has introduced several exciting updates that make app development easier and more efficient.
+Whether you’re a beginner or…</blockquote>

 <h3>5.
 Why I Misjudged the Samsung Galaxy Fold6 - <a href="https://medium.com/deep-sweet-valuable/why-i-misjudged-the-samsung-galaxy-fold6-366c3665d27f" target="_blank" rel="noopener noreferrer">link</a></h3>